STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

     - the [one on window functions](http://cran.rstudio.com/web/packages/dplyr/vignettes/window-functions.html) will also be interesting to you now
   * development home [on GitHub](https://github.com/hadley/dplyr)
   * [tutorial HW delivered](https://www.dropbox.com/sh/i8qnluwmuieicxc/AAAgt9tIKoIm7WZKIyK25lh6a) (note this links to a DropBox folder) at useR!
 2014 conference

+[RStudio `dplyr` and `tidyr` cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf?version=0.99.687&mode=desktop).
+Remember you can get to these via *Help > Cheatsheets.*

+[Excellent slides](https://github.com/tjmahr/MadR_Pipelines) on pipelines and `dplyr` by TJ Mahr, talk given to the Madison R Users Group.

 Blog post [Hands-on dplyr tutorial for faster data manipulation in R](http://www.dataschool.io/dplyr-tutorial-for-faster-data-manipulation-in-r/) by Data School, that includes a link to an R Markdown document and links to videos